-Is it any surprise that one of my favorite things to share would be the animals?
-Normally I do this via our newsletter but today I’m doing something a little different, sharing how helps improve the garden.
+Is it any surprise that one of my favorite things to share would be our farm animals?

-Gypsy is my guard llama for the Jacob sheep.
-She keeps predators away by sending a warning when something suspicious is nearby; this could be anything coming in from the sky or ground that doesn’t belong.
+Today, I’m chatting about our guard llama Gypsy and her son George.
+She keeps predators away by sending a warning when suspicious creatures are nearby; this could be anything from the sky or ground predators.

-We started a farm lifestyle by growing large crops and adding animals to work the rest of the land.
-We’ve also noticed almost all new homesteads begin with chickens.
-I’m guessing this is because they’re small and relatively easy to care for?
+We started this farm lifestyle by growing large crops and animals were added to work the rest of the acreage.

 Fertilizer Scooped for the Garden

 Llamas can help the garden via their community waste pile.

 They will use an area in a pasture for going to the bathroom for about a month before choosing a new location.

 This is great because there’s no hunting for droppings like with sheep droppings.
 All you have to do is find the pile which is easy to see and gather in a bucket with a shovel to fertilize the garden.

 Benefits to the Garden